-1.5 Property, plant and equipment
+1.6 Property, plant and equipment

-Property, plant and equipment is stated at cost less accumulated depreciation and any impairment in value.
+Property, plant and equipment are stated at cost less depreciation.
+Freehold land is not depreciated.
 Depreciation is provided at rates calculated to write off the cost less estimated residual value of each asset over its expected useful life, as follows: